 These pups don’t shed much.
 Some people would say they are Hypoallergenic.
 While there are no truly Hypoallergenic dogs, the Scottie doesn’t shed nearly as much as other breeds, making them a great option for potential dog owners with pet allergies.

 Many people think that the only color the Scottish Terrier has is black.
 But this is not the case.
 Yes, the black coat color is the most popular, but he also has the option of brindle and wheaten.
 The brindle color has either red or silver undertones.
 And the wheaten color is a creamy color similar to the color of wheat.
 Regardless of his coat color, his noses and other features, such as lips and eye rims, should always be black.

 The Scottish Terrier is an energetic dog with a ratting background.
 This means that he needs to be homed with a family that can offer him at least one hour of exercise every day.
 Despite his short legs, he is not a typical lapdog.
 He’ll only settle for cuddles once his mind and body have been sufficiently stimulated.

 Many unsuspecting owners expect that he doesn’t need a lot because he is small, only to find an unruly and unhappy pup on their hands.
-His family must keep up with his energy levels and be willing to exercise him in all weathers.
-This breed will destroy everything in his path if you do not meet his exercise needs – you have been warned!
+His family must keep up with his energy levels and be willing to exercise him in all weather.
+This breed will destroy everything in his path if you do not meet his exercise needs – you have been warned.